alexandrabatrak/weather-dashboard/README.md

 F O R E C A S T

-Moody display of current weather, as well as forecast.
+Moody display of current weather and forecast.
 Access current weather data for any location on Earth.
 Beautiful on desktop, beautiful on mobile.

 ### Features: